 - You may bury them in an existing family grave.

 How Soon After A Burial Can I Put A Headstone On The Grave?

 If the grave is ‘earth’ it will take 6 months or more before the ground has settled and become firm enough to place the weight of a headstone on it.
-Some cemeteries put a concrete strip along the head of the grave onto which the headstone is fixed, this avoids having to wait for the soil to settle.
+Some cemeteries put a concrete strip along the head of the graves onto which the headstone is fixed, this avoids having to wait for the soil to settle.